hybridgroup/gobot/platforms/joystick/README.md

 # Joystick

-This package provides the Gobot adaptor and drivers for the PS3 controller, Xbox 360 controller, or any other joysticks and game controllers that are compatible with [Simple DirectMedia Layer](http://www.libsdl.org/).
+You can use Gobot with a Dualshock3 game controller, an XBox360 game controller, or any other USB joystick or game controller that is compatible with [Simple DirectMedia Layer](http://www.libsdl.org/).

-## Getting Started
+## How to Install

 This package requires `sdl2` to be installed on your system